Create a vCard QR Code to Share Your Contact Details Instantly

 - Freelancers: Place it on your portfolio or website so potential clients can contact you easily.

-- Customer support teams: Print vCard QR codes on receipts, packaging, or help materials, so customers always know how to reach you.
+- Customer support teams: Print QR codes on receipts, packaging, or help materials, so customers always know how to reach you.

 Dos and Don'ts of Creating a Digital Business Card